The git switch branch or git checkout branch are a git CLI that used to move the cursor from branch to another branch during the stack.

 git checkout developer

-But if the branch name doesn’t exist in the repository, it will show an error like in the below image.
+However, if the branch name does not exist in the repository, an error will be displayed as depicted in the image below.

-In other hand, there is a way to add a branch if it doesn’t exist and move the current cursor into the new branch in the same time, you only need to add the -b flag beside the checkout command like the below example.
+On the other hand, there’s a method to both add a branch if it doesn’t exist and move the current cursor into the new branch simultaneously.
+Simply include the ‘-b’ flag alongside the checkout command, as illustrated in the example below.

 git checkout -b team